gcgarner/IOTstack/README.md

 ### Examples
 You want to connect your nodered to your mqtt server.
-In nodered drop an mqtt node, when you need to specify the address type `mqtt`
+In nodered drop an mqtt node, when you need to specify the address type `mosquitto`

 You want to connect to your influxdb from grafana.
 You are in the Docker network and you need to use the name of the Container.